cwagdev/RWDevCon-Countdown/0-For-Instructor/4-Challenge.markdown

 1. What will the button do?
 There are ways to launch apps in iOS using URL Schemes...
 Maybe start by setting up a URL Scheme for the app?
 2. How do you open URLs in iOS?
 The App Delegate?
 Does a widget have an App delegate?
 (Hint: Check out `NSExtensionContext`)
-3. How do yo shuffle the user to the Add form?
+3. How do you shuffle the user to the Add form?

 ## Challenge B: Hiding the widget